xyh-123/DeepInterAware/README.md

 python main.py --cfg ./configs/HIV.yml --dataset HIV --unseen_task ag_unseen
 ```

-- On the CoV-AbDab dataset, we conducted  five-fold cross-validation to evaluate the transferability of DeepInterAware , please run:
+- On the CoV-AbDab dataset, we conducted  five independent experiments to evaluate the transferability of DeepInterAware, please run:

 ```sh
 python transfer.py  --config=configs/HIV.yml --unseen_task transfer
 ```

-- The performances of our method and these baselines on the HIV dataset and  CoV-AbDab dataset are demonstrated in Table 1 in our paper and Supplementary Table 3, respectively.
+- The performances of our method and these baselines on the HIV dataset and  CoV-AbDab dataset are demonstrated in Table 2 in our paper and Supplementary Table 1, respectively.

-### Binding Sites Identifcation
+### Binding Site Identifcation

-- On the SAbDab dataset, we conducted five-fold cross-validation to the performance of DeepInterAware in binding site identification , please run:
+- On the SAbDab dataset, we conducted five-fold cross-validation to evaluate the performance of DeepInterAware in binding site identification , please run:

 ```sh
 python site_train.py --lr 1e-3 --batch_size 32 --end_epoch 150 --epoch 300